scaleway/scaleway-cli/docs/commands/instance.md

 ### Update a placement group

-Update one or more parameter of the specified placement group.
+Update the properties of a specified placement group.

 **Usage:**